A Guide to eBook Distribution.

 There are numerous online retail platforms and aggregators available to distribute your eBook.
-Before we dive into it, there are a few essential factors needed before you decide to self-publish is pricing an eBook and distribute it.
+Before we dive into it, a few essential factors needed before you decide to self-publish are pricing an eBook and distributing it.
 The factors include:

 1. eBook Formats:

 The two major eBook formats used by eBook distributors and retailers are EPUB and MOBI.
-The EPUB format is used by all major distributors, and MOBI is specifically used by Amazon.
+All major distributors use the EPUB format, and Amazon specifically uses MOBI.

 2. Professional Cover Design:

 You will also a need an amazing cover for your eBook.
 In addition to the eBook format, you also need to include a cover file.
 It is vital to check the dimensions of the cover required by each retailer/distributor.

-Each distributor might have different dimensions and requisites and it is better know these specifications beforehand.
+Each distributor might have different dimensions and requisites, and it is better to know these specifications beforehand.
 It will save you and the cover designer a lot of time and effort.
 Be sure to hire a professional to design the book’s cover.

-Most eBook retailers like Amazon doesn’t need your eBook to have an ISBN, whereas, other platforms like Draft2Digital gives you a free ISBN.
+Most eBook retailers like Amazon don’t need your eBook to have an ISBN, whereas other platforms like Draft2Digital gives you a free ISBN.

 You don’t need an ISBN for eBook publication.
-But it is always advisable to get an ISBN for your eBook since it gives you freedom to control your brand.
+But it is always advisable to get an ISBN for your eBook since it gives you the freedom to control your brand.

 Once you have a well-formatted eBook and a professional cover, your eBook is ready to be distributed.
 There are two ways to get your eBook out for the world to read: Direct eBook Distribution Platforms and using eBook aggregators.

 Direct eBook Distribution

-Your eBook ready in the EPUB or MOBIformat, you can publish it in various online platforms.
+You’re eBook ready in the EPUB or MOBIformat.
+You can publish it on various online platforms.
 You can upload your eBook file to platforms like: